Ayokunnumi1/decode-morse-code-message/README.md

 # 📖DECODE MORSE CODE MESSAGE <a name="about-project"></a>

-> This is a data project built with Ruby created to decode a Morse code character, message or word
+> This is a project filled with methods on how to decode a Morse code character, message or word built with Ruby
 ## 🛠 Built With <a name="built-with"></a>

 1. Ruby